tomhrr/dale/doc/1-2-setup.md

         make tests
         make install

-cmake needs to know the location of the ffi.h header.
-If this isn't found in a default location, then it has to be provided during the third step: e.g.

-        cmake ../dale -DFFI_INCLUDE_DIR=/usr/include/i386-linux-gnu/

 By default, the installation prefix is `/usr/local/`.
 The compiler executable (`dalec`) is installed to `/usr/local/bin`, its manpage is installed to `/usr/local/share/man`, and all libraries are installed